mingming-ma/txt2html/README.md

 - This is a command-line tool process input txt files output html files.
 - Allow the user to specify either a file or folder of files as input
+- Allow to user to specify language by flag or by toml config file

 ### Markdown Conversions
 - This command-line tool enables the following Markdown conversions to HTML: